cooper/wikifier/README.md

 # wikifier

-wikifier is a file-based wiki suite.
+wikifier is a file-based wiki engine.

 ## Example